amiramadmairaj/amiramadmairaj/README.md

 - 👋 Hi, I’m @amiramadmairaj
-- 👀 I’m interested in CS
+- 👀 I’m am a Software Engineer at Peraton
-- 🌱 I’m currently finishing up my degree in Computer Science at UCI

 <!---